apache/doris-website/versioned_docs/version-3.0/data-operate/update/update-overview.md

 #### `UPDATE` statement

-This method is used to update a specific column and is suitable for infrequent updates with a small amount of data.
+Whether it is MoR or MoW, the semantics ensure that the specified columns are updated.
+The time taken for a single UPDATE operation increases with the amount of data being updated.

 #### Batch update based on load